-Wild turkey calling takes time and effort to learn, and knowing the basics of wild turkey vocalizations is crucial to being able to use different calls successfully.
+Wild turkey calling takes time and effort to learn, and knowing the basics of wild turkey hunting, especially vocalizations is crucial to being able to use different calls successfully.
 Wild turkeys make at least eight different calls, as well as several sub-types of calls that are season specific.
 You don’t need to know them all, just the major ones.

 Wild Turkey Vocalizations

 The cluck consists of one or more short, staccato notes.
 The plain cluck, many times, includes two or three single note clucks.
 It’s generally used by one bird to get the attention of another.
 It’s a good call to reassure an approaching gobbler that a hen is waiting for him.